 Tumors require adrenalectomy.
 For patients with cortisol-secreting tumors, hydrocortisone should be given preoperatively and postoperatively because their nontumorous adrenal cortex will be atrophic and suppressed.

 Adrenal virilism is due to an androgen-secreting adrenal tumor or to adrenal hyperplasia.

 Virilization is more noticeable in women; men may be infertile due to suppressed gonadal function.

-Urinary dehydroepiandrosterone (DHEA) and its sulfate (DHEAS) and often plasma testosterone are elevated
+Urinary and plasma dehydroepiandrosterone (DHEA) and its sulfate (DHEAS) and often plasma testosterone are elevated.

-ACTH stimulation testing and/or dexamethasone suppression testing may be done.
+Dexamethasone suppression testing and/or adrenocorticotropic hormone (ACTH) stimulation testing may be done.

-Hyperplasia is treated with dexamethasone; tumors require adrenalectomy.
+Hyperplasia is treated with corticosteroid therapy; tumors require adrenalectomy.